tushargCS/PANDAS/README.md

    duplicated()
    rename()

  5.Mathematical Methods

  6.Selecting cols from a DataFrame -- single cols

  7.Selecting cols from a DataFrame -- multiple cols

  8.Selecting rows from a DataFrame

  9.iloc - searches using index positions

  10.loc - searches using index labels

  11.Selecting both rows and cols

  12.Filtering a DataFrame

  13.Adding new cols - completely new

  14.Adding new cols - from existing ones

  Dataframe IMPORTANT function

-1. astype

-2. between

-3. clip

-4. drop_duplicates
-5. duplicated

-6. isnull

-7. dropna

-8. fillna

-9. isin

-10. apply

-11. copy
+ 1.value_counts

+ 2. Toss decision plot

+ 3. No of matches each team has played

+ 4. sort_values

+ 5. Sort values on nan values

+ 6. Sorting on multiple columns

+ 7. rank

+ 8. sort index

+ 9. set index

+ 10. reset index

+ 11. How to replace existing index without loosing

+ 12. Series to dataframe using reset_index

+ 13. rename index & rename

+ 14. unique & nunique

+ 15. isnull/notnull

+ 16. dropna

+ 17. fillna

+ 18. drop_duplicates

+ 19. find the last match played by virat kohli in Delhi

+ 20. drop

+ 21. apply

+🅿🅰🆁🆃 3 🅲🅾🅽🆃🅰🅸🅽🆂

+ GroupBy

+ Applying builtin aggregation fuctions on groupby objects

+ find the top 3 genres by total earning

+ find the genre with highest avg IMDB rating

+ find director with most popularity

+ find the highest rated movie of each genre

+ find number of movies done by each actor

+# GroupBy Attributes and Methods

+ find total number of groups -- len

+ find items in each group -- size

+ first()/last() / nth item

+ get_group / vs filtering

+ groups attribute

+ describe / # sample / # nunique

+ # agg method -  passing dict
+ # agg method -  passing list

+ looping on groups
+ find the highest rated movie of each genre

+ apply -- builtin function

+ find number of movies starting with A for each group

+ find ranking of each movie in the group according to IMDB score

+ find normalized IMDB rating group wise

+ groupby on multiple cols

+ find the most earning actor -- director combo

+ find the best(in-terms of metascore(avg)) actor -- genre combo

+ agg on multiple groupby

+🅿🅰🆁🆃 4 🅲🅾🅽🆃🅰🅸🅽🆂

+ IPL Dataset

+  # find the top 10 batsman in terms of runs

+  # find the batsman with max no of sixes

+  # find batsman with most number of 4's and 6's in last 5 overs

+  # find V Kohli's record against all teams

+  # Create a function that can return the highest score of any batsman

+🅿🅰🆁🆃 5 🅲🅾🅽🆃🅰🅸🅽🆂

+   #pd.concat

+   #df.append

+   #Concat as mullitindex df

+   #concat dataframes horizontally

+   #Merge

+       #inner_join

+       #left_join

+       #right_join

+       #outer_join

+   # 1. find total revenue generated

+   # 2. find month by month revenue

+   # 3. Print the registration table

+   # 4. Plot bar chart for revenue/course

+   # 5. find students who enrolled in both the months

+   # 6. find course that got no enrollment

+   # 7. find students who did not enroll into any courses

+   # 8. Print student name -- partner name for all enrolled students

+   # 9. find top 3 students who did most number enrollments

+   # 10. find top 3 students who spent most amount of money on courses

+   # Alternate syntax for merge - pd.merge

+ # IPL Problems

+   # find top 3 stadiums with highest sixes/match ratio

+   # find orange cap holder of all the seasons

+🅿🅰🆁🆃 6 🅲🅾🅽🆃🅰🅸🅽🆂

+  MultiIndex Session Start

+  Having Multiple Index

+  how to create multiindex object

+  creating a series with multiindex object

+  Fetching Items from multindex series

+  Dimension of multi Index series?

+  #unstack

+  #stack

+  Why to use Multi Index series?

+ #MultiIndex DataFrame

+ # Are columns really different from index?

+ #MultiIndex Data Frame from columns perspective

+ #MultiIndex on row and column both

+ #Stacking  and #Unstacking

+ Working with #multiIndex DataFrames

+ # Extracting Single row

+# Extracting Cols

+# Extracting both

+# sorting index

+#Transpose Dataframe

+#swaplevel

+#LongVsWide Data

+#Pandas-melt -- simple example branch

+# melt - real world example

+🅿🅰🆁🆃 7 🅲🅾🅽🆃🅰🅸🅽🆂

+   pivot_table

+   #aggfunc

+   #multidimensional pivot_table

+   #pivot_table margin

+   #plotting_graph

+🅿🅰🆁🆃 8 🅲🅾🅽🆃🅰🅸🅽🆂

+  #pandas_string

+   # What are vectorized string operations

+   # problem in vectorized opertions in vanilla python

+   # How pandas solves this issue?

+   # Common Functions

+            lower/upper/capitalize/title

+            #len/strip

+            #split -- get

+            #replace

+ # filtering - # startswith/endswith  isdigit/isalpha...

+ # applying regex

+ # find last names with start and end char vowel

+ # slicing

+🅿🅰🆁🆃 9 🅲🅾🅽🆃🅰🅸🅽🆂

+    #pandas date_time

+    Creating Timestamp objects

+    # using datetime.datetime object

+    # fetching attributes - year/month/day/

+    #why separate objects to handle data and time when python already has datetime functionality?

+    #DatetimeIndex Object

+    #date_range function

+    #to_datetime function

+    #date time accessor

+    #plotting